rakeshbs/solidity_compiler_helper/README.md

 var instance = deploy(eth.coinbase, 10, 10000, contract, compiled.SimpleStorage.code); // if there are no constructor parameters.
 ```

-To call a function in the contract you can use the `callContractFunction` function
+To call a function in the contract you can use the `call` function

 ```javascript
 call(account, gas, contractInstance.function, input)